DHTMLX/gantt-docs/data/desktop/howtostart_ruby.md

 So the server is ready and we can proceed with views adding.

 Step 3.
-Including source files and creating views
+Including Source Files and Creating Views
 -----------------------

 Views will visualize the information gathered by actions.